mslawsky/DYT-Multi-Class-Classifier/README.md

 ## Project Overview

 This project implements a multi-class convolutional neural network to classify images into one of four Dressing Your Truth style types.
-The goal is to automate recognition of style profiles based on visual input, supporting personal styling and fashion tech applications.
+The goal is to automate recognition of style profiles based on visual input, supporting personal styling and lifestyle recommendations.

 ---